kanishkatks/EDAbot/README.md

      - Analysis of missing values and outliers
      - Generation of descriptive statistics
      - Creation of appropriate visualizations
-     - Production of narrative insights
+     - Production of narrative insights using LLM

 3. **Visualization Generation**: For each numerical variable, multiple visualizations are created:
    - Histograms for distribution analysis